Beautiful Wales

 The Great Hall in William Burges’ Gothic Castle

-The last was in the 19th Century by the third Marquess, who commissioned William Burges to remodel it in a Gothic style, and today it is considered to be one of the most magnificent examples of that style.
-Throughout the centuries this castle has been the site of numerous battles and sieges in its many different forms.
-Today the Castle is owned and operated by the city of Cardiff as one of its most popular attraction.
+The last was in the 19th Century, by the third Marquess, who commissioned William Burges to remodel it in a Gothic style, and today it is considered one of the most magnificent examples of that style.
+Throughout the centuries, this castle has been the site of numerous battles and sieges in its many different forms.
+Today, the Castle is owned and operated by the city of Cardiff as one of its most popular attractions.

 North Wales and the National Slate Museum